Study Programme in IT-Design: Information Systems Design

 Study programme

-Are you interested in IT to solve today´s, tomorrow´s and future´s challenges?
+Are you interested in IT to solve today´s, tomorrow´s and the future´s challenges?
 Then IT- design is something for you.
 Students on this programme develop skills to carry out a wide range of tasks, such as adapting and purchasing enterprise systems and developing advanced programmes to suit a growing industry.
 Most businesses today use some form of IT-systems.
-The application, development and integration of these, often complex, systems require the assistance of a specialist in IT-Design.
+The application, development and integration of these, often complex, systems requires the assistance of a specialist in IT-Design.
 The IT-Design programme offers great opportunities to establish contacts with local businesses as well as study abroad for a period.
 The programme aims to provide a platform and useful knowledge for the IT field and employment that is both stimulating and challenging.
-It prepares for a future in the IT industry.
+It prepares you for a future in the IT industry.

-This programme in the subject Information Systems offers good theoretical and practical knowledge of relations between humans, organisations, and IT systems.
+This programme in the subject information systems offers good theoretical and practical knowledge of relations between humans, organisations, and IT systems.
 The programme includes approaches to digitalisation from these perspectives and you develop your ability to apply academic knowledge and take responsibility for sustainable development and gender equality.

 The IT-Design programme offers flexible study opportunities.
 Students first take joint classes and then specialize in one of the two majors Enterprise Systems and Economy or Information Systems Design.